Snadde/infotainment/README.md

 The sensor application (project name [sensors](https://github.com/Snadde/infotainment/tree/development/apps/sensors)) is a simple Java application which will simulate a “sensor gateway”.
 It allows the user to control playback when clicking some buttons (like on a steering wheel on a car).

+## License

+This software (Infotainment) is licensed under the terms of the Apache License, version 2.0.
+Please see the LICENSE file for full details.